the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Add filters for venue and organizer import data.
 [TEC-2962]
 * Tweak - Add ability to use default values from settings for venue imports via the `tribe_events_importer_set_default_venue_import_values` filter.
 [TEC-2962]
 * Tweak - Replace placeholders in template docblocks with appropriate links.
 [TEC-3399]
+* Language - 32 new strings added, 75 updated, 0 fuzzied, and 28 obsoleted

 = [5.1.5] 2020-07-27 =